lucianoratamero/stream-tools/src/routes/(docs)/docs/+page.md

 this effect is enabled by passing the `crt` search param. it loads a CRT texture, emulating old computer monitors/tvs.

+this effect also accepts a `openGUI` search param, that opens a form with settings.

 example: [https://lucianoratamero.github.io/stream-tools/effects/?crt](https://lucianoratamero.github.io/stream-tools/effects/?crt)

 ###### `Confetti`